XRPLF/xrpl.js/docs/index.md

 destination | object | The destination of the funds to be sent.
 *destination.* address | [address](#address) | The address to receive at.
 *destination.* amount | [laxAmount](#amount) | An exact amount to deliver to the recipient.
 If the counterparty is not specified, amounts with any counterparty may be used.
 (This field is exclusive with destination.minAmount).
+*destination.* amountInfo | string | *Optional* (Optional) A message explaining the 'amount' field.
+When present, the 'amount' was set to 0 XRP to prevent misuse when processing a partial payment.
+See: https://developers.ripple.com/partial-payments.html
 *destination.* tag | integer | *Optional* An arbitrary unsigned 32-bit integer that identifies a reason for payment or a non-Ripple account.
 *destination.* address | [address](#address) | The address to send to.
 *destination.* minAmount | [laxAmount](#amount) | The minimum amount to be delivered.
 (This field is exclusive with destination.amount)